barryjensen-dev/FluxClient/README.md

 ## Installation

 1. Install a userscript manager (Tampermonkey, Greasemonkey, etc.) in your browser.
-2. Go to [flux.user.js](flux.user.js) and click on raw to install the usersceipt with your chosen userscript manager.
+2. Create a new userscript and paste in the Flux Client code.
+3. Save and enable the script.

 ---

 ## Usage

 1. Navigate to any supported website (you’ll see a small “Flux” icon in Tampermonkey’s toolbar).
 2. Click the icon or press your userscript manager’s “run” shortcut.
-3. When prompted, enter the any of the keys listed and click **Verify & Enter**.
+3. When prompted, enter your chosen key from the provided keys and click **Verify & Enter**.
 4. The Flux Client panel will slide in.
 Use the sidebar or keyboard shortcuts to navigate:
    - **Proxy**: enter a URL, click **Go**.
    - **Mods**: toggle Dark/Light, Inspect Page, Hard Reset, or Destroy Page.
    - **Fun**: enable Matrix effect, autoclicker (stop with `` ` ``), or 100-tab spam.
    - **Script**: write or load JS and click **Execute**.
    - **Settings**: change appearance, reset, or view version info.
 5. To close Flux Client at any time, click the ✕ icon (or toggle **Reset Menu** in Settings).

 ---